deep-research/reenchantmentband-gridsome/README.md

 # 3. Stop the project
 docker compose down

+# 4. Deploy frontend to GitHub Pages
+docker compose run --rm frontend yarn deploy

-# 4. Servers will be at http://localhost:1337/admin and http://localhost:8080
+# 5. Servers will be at http://localhost:1337/admin and http://localhost:8080